 We continued to promote our Pausa cafes as community hubs, opening them up free of charge to local groups who use them for activities from choir singing to games nights and Easter crafting.
 We also support small businesses in our stores and Pausa cafes.
 Between December 2022 and May 2023, 126 stores supported over 1,700 small businesses selling items such as pet portraits, winter wreaths, and decorative garlands.
-For businesses we charge a small fee gifts donated and distributed during our third Delivering Joy campaign ime
+For businesses we charge a small fee which we donate to Mind.